squirtlenotgangster/GestureTalkAI-SignLanguage-interpreter-translator-education/README.md

 ## 🏁 Conclusion
 GestureTalk AI is not just a sign language interpreter—it is a complete, AI-powered ecosystem for communication, learning, and inclusive education.
 By combining real-time gesture interpretation, structured sign language learning, mentor-led academic courses, and intelligent user support, GestureTalk AI aims to bridge communication and education gaps and move closer to a future where accessibility is the standard, not an exception.

+### 🔔 Note: The GitHub username was updated recently.
+## This repository was previously hosted under a different username.